Story

 Other issues are harder to see.
 Mental health can suffer as people struggle to cope with extreme weather events.
 Diseases can be spread farther by ticks and mosquitoes.
 Air quality can be reduced due to pollutants, allergens, or dust.

 People are impacted by climate change in different ways.
 While some may not notice a difference in their health, others—children, pregnant women, the economically disadvantaged, or the socially isolated—are particularly vulnerable to the negative effects.
+Approximately 3.3 to 3.6 billion people worldwide already live in conditions that make them highly susceptible to its impacts.

 How Climate Change Impacts Human Health